rlehnerCampus/Konf_B20_Lehner_Menzinger/README.md

 - fixed bug in Beer.java isCommonIn - before "AT" was used instead of the parameter

 - implemented in Main.java with output of the main facts

+### Used sources

+- Years of experience through training with recognised alcoholics